Sheraton New York Times Square Hotel

 Surroundings: A superb location if you want midtown.
 You can walk to Times Square and the theater district (despite the name the hotel isn't literally in Times Square), Rockefeller Center, Fifth Avenue shopping and numerous Manhattan office buildings.
 The Empire State building, New York Public Library and Grand Central Station are walkable if you like to walk (and easily reached by subway or bus).
 Lincoln Center is 23 blocks north, easy to get to by subway or bus.
 And downtown Manhattan and the Financial District are a straight shot on the subway (the 50th Street station is two blocks away).
 Bus stops are also nearby.
 And taxis are plentiful on Seventh Avenue.

 Back story: The hotel opened in 1962 as the Americana, a gleaming, modern, cement and metal tower by architect Morris Lapidus.
 As mentioned above, the hotel was built to house visitors to the 1964 New York World’s Fair, and from the start it was a player.
-The Beatles stayed here on their historic debut visit to New York and bold-faced names of the Mad Men era regularly passed through like Frank Sinatra, Count Basie, Rock Hudson, the ubiquitous Liz n Dick and countless politicos (the 1976 Democratic National Convention unfolded in the Imperial Ballroom).
+Bold-faced names of the Mad Men era regularly passed through like Frank Sinatra, Count Basie, Rock Hudson, the ubiquitous Liz n Dick, the Beatles and countless politicos (the 1976 Democratic National Convention unfolded in the Imperial Ballroom).

 American Airlines owned the aptly named hotel for several years at the height of air transport’s glamour before selling it to Sheraton in 1979.
 As part of Sheraton it became the first hotel in New York City with an 800 number.
 In 2012 the hotel completed its largest ever refurbishment, renovating every room (and bathroom) along with the Presidential Suite (an enormous duplex), a stylish Club Lounge and business suites with high-tech video conferencing.